Buy Now

 Formula: =IF(B2<>"", "Present", "Absent")

-Remember to copy the formula down to apply it to the entire column.
+Copy the formula down to apply it to the whole column.

 Syntax: =ISBLANK(value)